Key Lime Pie Bars

 - Beat until cool.

-- Pipe on top of cooled pie.
+- Pipe or spread on top of cooled pie bars.

 - Brown with a kitchen torch, if desired.